Last updated on September 9th, 2019

 - 3 tablespoons safflower oil (or vegetable oil)

-- Preheat the oven to 350°F. Prepare three 6-inch cake pans by lightly oiling them, lining them with a round of parchment paper, then lightly oiling and dusting the bottom and sides with oat flour.
+- Preheat the oven to 350°F. Prepare three 6-inch cake pans or 2 8-inch cake pans by lightly oiling them, lining them with a round of parchment paper, then lightly oiling and dusting the bottom and sides with oat flour.
 Or, for cupcakes, line a muffin tin with 24 liners.

 - Combine the milk and vinegar in a small cup and let sit while you measure the flour, at least 5 minutes.